 The anti-gridlock law also applies to drivers making turns at an intersection.
 So even if you have a blinking yellow light that allows you to make a turn, you still have the responsibility to check that there is space for you to proceed on the cross street before turning.

-When turning left, you also need to be mindful of other vehicles that obey the anti-gridlock law.
+When turning left, you must also be mindful of other vehicles that obey the anti-gridlock law.
 If you are turning and oncoming traffic is stopped, check that they are stopped because of the stoplight and not because they follow the anti-gridlock law.
 A common cause of accidents is people turning while mistakenly believing that they are in the right, and then the vehicles in the opposite direction going straight because space has cleared out for them.

 On What Roads Does the Anti-Gridlock Law Apply?

 The California anti-gridlock law applies on all roads and marked pedestrian crosswalks.
 Even if you do not see a posted sign reminding you to obey the anti-gridlock law, you are still expected to obey it as it is a statewide law that has been on the books for decades.
-Even if an intersection is so small that it does not have a traffic light or a stop sign, you must still maintain your spatial awareness.
+Even if an intersection is so small that it does not have a traffic light or a stop sign, you must maintain your spatial awareness.

 The anti-gridlock law also applies to railroad crossings.
 You may not cross a railway track unless there is enough space on the other side for your vehicle to travel, leaving enough room for any railroad vehicle to pass behind you.

 This application of the law is essential not just for preventing traffic but for vehicular safety.
-An oncoming train may not have enough space to brake if there is a car blocking the tracks.
+An oncoming train may not have enough space to brake if a car blocks the tracks.
 Getting stuck on the tracks when the railway crossing ramps come down could be lethal.
 That is why the fees for blocking a railway crossing are higher than the penalties for violating the law on a regular street.

 However, you do not have to follow the anti-gridlock law on private driveways.